 After completing this form, employees will receive further instructions from Employee Health Services regarding testing and/or other instructions.
 If employees come into close contact with someone on campus who has tested positive, they will be notified by the university’s contact tracing team and will be provided with instructions on quarantining and testing.
 Tests will be administered through the university’s newly established testing center and offered by appointment only.

 Regular testing across the university will enable Health Services, if necessary, to act quickly to limit the spread of the disease.
 Temple’s team of contact tracers will work hand-in-hand with the Philadelphia Department of Public Health to identify close contacts of positive cases so that they may be tested and follow proper quarantine protocols.
 The privacy of all involved in contact-tracing efforts will be protected.

 Contact tracing is the process of tracking and alerting individuals who have been exposed to the virus.
 Employee Health Services is developing a contact tracing unit for all students, faculty and staff in partnership with the Philadelphia Department of Public Health.

 The testing site has been moved into a space on Cecil B. Moore Avenue, on the street level of the Morgan Hall tower.

-Any successful return to campus scenario depends on a commitment to the four pillars of public health by the entire Temple community.
+A successful fall semester depends on a commitment to the four pillars of public health by the entire Temple community.
 It will take each of us doing our part to keep our campuses safe by adhering to the behaviors outlined below, which are essential until a vaccine is available.
 Learn how members of the Temple community are doing their part to keep themselves and each other safe and healthy.